-Gennaro Esposito was born on Sept.
-19th 1953 in Naples where he did his University studies and got the Laurea in Chimica cum laude (MSc in Chemistry with honors) in 1979.
+Gennaro Esposito was born on September 19, 1953, in Naples where he did his university studies and got the Laurea in Chimica cum laude (MSc in Chemistry with honors) in 1979.
 From 1980 to 1982 he was a chemistry teacher in secondary schools and worked at the NMR spectroscopy laboratory of Naples University.
 From Sept.
 1982 to Jan.
 1990 he was the researcher at the NMR industrial research laboratory of Assoreni, later renamed Eniricerche, (Monterotondo - Rome).
 In Feb.
 1990 he moved to the University of Udine, first as a biophysics researcher and later, from Sept.
 2000 to Aug.
 2018, as an associate professor of Applied Physics.
 Since Sept.
-2018 he moved at NYUAD on the current position of Visiting Professor of Chemistry.
+2018 he moved to NYUAD for his current position of Visiting Professor of Chemistry.

 Esposito has served as a member of many advisory boards and committees and has supervised about 25 PhD or degree (MSc or BSc) students.
 He is currently on the Editorial Board of BBA (Protein and Proteomics) and ISRN Structural Biology.
 He was invited speaker at many national and international conferences.
 In 2013 he received the Gold Medal for his research activity in the joint meeting of the German, Slovenian and Italian Magnetic Resonance Associations.
 As a PI, a unit-responsible scientist or as a national coordinator, he received several research grants throughout his activity (National Research Council – 1994, 1996, 1998; University Ministry COFIN/PRIN– 1998, 2003, 2006, 2008, 2013; University Ministry FIRB - 2003, 2007; European Union – 1998, 2006; Health Ministry – 2001, AARE–2018).